fbpx

 In addition we run a free-to-enter photographic competition to showcase images captured all around the world.
 This competition is open to everyone and is a way to support conservation in action.

-The image can be taken anywhere geographically in the world and feature any aspect of nature, for example, plant, animal, mountain, forest, ocean etc but it must be taken by you in a wild environment.
 We do not accept images taken of animals in captivity.
-Although some of these animals are important conservation ambassadors, with an important story, the selection panel felt it was unfair to compare an image taken in the wild with an image taken in a captive environment.
+Although some of these animals are important conservation ambassadors, with an important story, the selection panel feel it is unfair to compare an image taken in the wild with an image taken in a captive environment.

 Images should be landscape orientation as the 12 finalists images will feature in a calendar – please do not submit images cropped to a square for Instagram.